Linux servers

 Software engineer building things on bare Linux.
 Latest project: a contact form that fits in 18 lines of PHP.

-Tell the agent what you want.
-It asks only what it needs to know.
+You tell it what you want.
+It asks only what it needs, then runs it on your machine.

 Ship a side project tonight